514: No Such Thing As A Computer Tower

 When, again, you'd think a king with his head...

-Like a king with his head screwed on.
-Sorry, Charles II, that's probably a bit intensely.
+A king with his head screwed on.
+Sorry, Charles II, that's probably a bit intensely

 Pepys wrote that the king banned pinking and the waistcoats because he said that it made his people in his court look like magpies.
-Pink and painted.
+Pink language.

 What's pinking?